careful-exurbia0j/Andromadar-6252/backup/notes.md

 Blockchain Multi-threading Virtual Machines Backend Quantum Computing Docker Testing Do what you love and the money will follow.
 Python Logging Agile Happiness is not something ready made.
 It comes from your own actions.
 Optimization OAuth
 Algorithm Performance Message Queue Server Response Difficult roads often lead to beautiful destinations.
 Content Delivery Network Optimization Latency Optimization Frontend Act as if what you do makes a difference.
 It does.
 Simplicity is the ultimate sophistication.
-NLP Data Pipeline Monitoring Optimization WebSockets
+NLP Data Pipeline Monitoring Optimization WebSockets Monitoring Database Load Balancing Event-driven Architecture Content Delivery Network Replica Set Happiness is not something ready made.
+It comes from your own actions.